U.S. flag

 1.

-Other hereditary disorders to consider in the differential diagnosis of AP-4-associated HSP include the leukodystrophies and certain inborn errors of metabolism (particularly important are treatable conditions such as dopa-responsive dystonia (see GTP Cyclohydrolase 1-Deficient Dopa-Responsive Dystonia).
+Other genetic disorders to consider in the differential diagnosis of AP-4-HSP include the leukodystrophies and certain inborn errors of metabolism (particularly important are treatable conditions such as dopa-responsive dystonia (see GTP Cyclohydrolase 1-Deficient Dopa-Responsive Dystonia and the Hereditary Dystonia Overview).

 Management